sytac/ios-assignment/README.md

 https://www.themoviedb.org/documentation/api

 ### Requisites:
-• The project has to compile without errors.
+- The project has to compile without errors.
-• The code has to be clean, efficient and understandable.
+- The code should be clean, efficient and understandable.
 Remember to structure your source code correctly (using a nice architecture would make this easier).
-• Keep in mind the performance of the application.
+- Keep in mind the performance of the application.
-• Use version control in the project to show your progress, commit like you would normally.
+- Use version control in the project to show your progress, commit like you would normally.

 If you have any technical issue or problem send me an email